 There were bars on every ground level window and shards of glass on any reachable ledge.
 Local businesses did their transactions behind bars.
 Armed guards strapped with semi-automatic weapons were common where deliveries were being made and certain types of businesses such as the newspaper head quarters and certain gated neighborhoods.

 The Patton's (host missionary family) vehicles had heavily tinted windows for safety reasons.
 Tressa was once car jacked when her air conditioner didn't work she rolled down her window and a man with a gun took her car. also Just last year the Pattons were robbed by 5 armed men with their children present.

-There have been about 15 gangs within the neighborhood that the Pattons live and 3 of them have dispersed since Jason and Tressa have moved to the neighborhood.
+There have been about 15 gangs in the neighborhood that the Pattons live and 3 of them have dispersed since Jason and Tressa have moved to the neighborhood.